mahdi-shafiei/ARTEMIS/README.md

 - OTT

 ## Data
-1. The pancreatic data, can be downloaded from GEO (\href{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114412}{GSE114412})\cite{veres2019charting}.
+1. The pancreatic data, can be downloaded from GEO {GSE114412](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114412)\cite{veres2019charting}.
 2. The raw zebrafish data can be downloaded from \url{https://figshare.com/articles/dataset/Raw_and_processed_data_of_three_scRNA-seq_datasets_/25601610/1?file=45647244}\cite{zhang2024scnode}.
-It can also be downloaded from \href{https://singlecell.broadinstitute.org/single_cell/study/SCP162/single-cell-reconstruction-of-developmental-trajectories-during-zebrafish-embryogenesis}{Broad Single Cell Portal} with identifier SCP126 \cite{farrell2018single}.
+It can also be downloaded from [Broad Single Cell Portal](https://singlecell.broadinstitute.org/single_cell/study/SCP162/single-cell-reconstruction-of-developmental-trajectories-during-zebrafish-embryogenesis) with identifier SCP126 \cite{farrell2018single}.
 3. The TGFB1-induced EMT from A549 lung cancer cell data can be downloaded from \url{https://github.com/dpcook/emt_dynamics} \cite{cook2020context}.

 ## Usage